RHilburn75/bikesharing/README.md

 # bikesharing
 ## Project Overview
-To explore the possibilities of opening up a bike sharing in Demoines, we will analize data from New York Citibike.
+To explore the possibilities of opening up a bike sharing in De Moine,IA, we will analize data from New York Citibike.
 We'll be using data visualization tools to provide a summary of our findings

 ## Resources
 - Data Source: Citi Bike Data, 201908-citibike- tripdata.csv